raythompsonwebdev/manneringmusicmvc.com/README.md

 Having read the scenario and task1 to task5, give a brief description of why using computer and information technology is essential for completing the assignment.
 b.
 Give a brief description of what skills and resources you will need to complete the task successfully.
 c.
-Briefly describe the steps that you would take to achieve/complete the task'
+Briefly describe the steps that you would take to achieve/complete the task.
 d.
-Briefly describe what hardware and software you are intending to use for the task'
+Briefly describe what hardware and software you are intending to use for the task.
 e.
 Give one reason why you have chosen that software application.
 f. what legal or local guidelineswould you need to think-about before completing the task?